I tried setting up VRRP with YAMAHA RTX830

 Spring is almost here.

-I recently had the opportunity to test VRRP with Yamaha's RTX830, so I thought I'd share my findings with the world as a memo.
+I recently had the opportunity to test VRRP with Yamaha's RTX830, so I thought I'd share my experience with the world as a kind of memo.

 What is VRRP?